 Compliance with the pet policy is critical to resident safety and the maintenance of our facilities, and the presence of unapproved animals poses multiple potential risks to the community.
-Violations of this policy are violations of the housing license agreement and continued violations may result in immediate cancellation of current and/or future housing license agreements (and may also face additional disciplinary action from the office of student conduct).
+Violations of the pet policy will result in a \$50 charge per instance, including each time DHRE staff confirm an unapproved animal has not been removed.
+Pet policy violations are also explicitly violations of the housing license agreement, and continued violations may result in immediate cancellation of current and/or future housing license agreements (and may also face additional disciplinary action from the office of student conduct).